dbcook/openrocket-database/README.md

 This site contains scans of historic model rocket catalogs from Estes, Centuri, FSI, LOC, and others.
 Some of the Estes and Centuri catalog scans here are old and of poor quality - check the Estes catalog archive listed above for generally better versions.

-There formerly was a spreadsheet in the OpenRocket source code tree giving a source (possibly a Euro style creation date) of "13.09.1" for much of the PNC info.
-But there were obvious mistakes, blanks, and many omissions in that document, and it is no longer in the 15.03 source tree, though I believe it was the basis for many of the built-in components.
-It could be pulled out of the GitHub repo by checking out old revisions, but I doubt it is now very useful.

 [MPC History and Catalogs](http://vintagevendingwarehouse.weebly.com/history-of-mpc.html)